-- E.2.1.1 Commercial development within the Village of Temagami Settlement Area that services the residents, visitors and travelers along Highway 11, is a significant contributor to the economy of the Municipality.
+- E.2.1.1 Commercial development within the Temagami Settlement Area that services the residents, visitors and travelers along Highway 11, is a significant contributor to the economy of the Municipality.
 The commercial policies of this Plan are intended to maintain and strengthen the commercial sector. - E.2.1.2 The Municipality recognizes that permanent year-round jobs are an important component of a healthy and vibrant community.
 As market conditions permit, the range of commercial services and facilities provided in the Municipality should expand.
 In this regard, new commercial uses not contemplated by this Plan, but which will address an identified need, shall be permitted in the appropriate commercial land use designation without amendment to this Plan, subject to satisfying the applicable policies. - E.2.1.3 The Urban Commercial land use designation recognizes existing and future commercial areas in the Urban Neighbourhood.

-E.2.2.1 Permitted uses include retail and service commercial facilities, tourist commercial and highway commercial uses, professional offices, entertainment facilities, neighbourhood commercial uses, restaurants, higher density residential uses such as apartment buildings, subject to the provisions of Section F.1.5, accessory apartments above commercial uses, and public uses.
+E.2.2.1 Permitted uses include retail and service commercial facilities, tourist commercial and highway commercial uses, professional offices, entertainment facilities, neighbourhood commercial uses, restaurants, higher density residential uses such as apartment buildings, accessory apartments above commercial uses, and public uses.

-- E.2.3.1 The Urban Commercial land use designation shall provide the largest concentration and widest range of facilities and shall function as the primary service centre within the Municipality. - E.2.3.2 Urban Commercial uses shall be subject to site plan controlSite Plan Control.
+- E.2.3.1 The Urban Commercial land use designation shall provide the largest concentration and widest range of facilities and shall function as the primary service centre within the Municipality. - E.2.3.2 Urban Commercial uses shall be subject to Site Plan Control.